Diagram Of The Brain Labelled

 Frequently Asked Questions (FAQ)

 • What is the difference between the left and right hemispheres of the brain?
 While both hemispheres work together, there is some degree of specialization.
 The left hemisphere is often associated with language processing, logic, and analytical thinking, while the right hemisphere is associated with spatial reasoning, creativity, and emotional processing.
-However, this is a simplification, and most cognitive tasks involve both hemispheres.
+Still, this is a simplification, and most cognitive tasks involve both hemispheres.

 • Can the brain repair itself after injury?
 The brain has a limited capacity for self-repair, known as neuroplasticity.
 This ability to reorganize and adapt is most pronounced in younger individuals.
-However, significant brain injuries can result in permanent neurological deficits.
+Still, significant brain injuries can result in permanent neurological deficits.

 Conclusion: Embarking on a Journey of Understanding